Yamadera's Risshaku-ji Temple

 It's 4.8 km from Yamagata Station north to Uzen-Chitose on the Ōu Main Line.
 The Senzan Line branches off there to the east.
 Then it's just 9.3 km along the Senzan Line from there to Yamadera.

 The farming is precise, using all the land up to the edge.
-The small steps between field segments make each plot perfectly level so it can be watered by an irrigation system.
+The small steps between field sections allow the fields to watered by an irrigation system.

 Arrival at Yamadera Station